SERVICE OVERVIEW

 Here’s what we can do to support you in your business or community:

-Our Grant Writing Services include
+Our Grant Writing Services

 (Select service for more information)

-• For workshops ranging from one hour to full day programs, contact us with your requirements and we’ll plan and deliver to them
+- For workshops ranging from one hour to full day programs, contact us with your requirements and we’ll plan and deliver to them

-Let’s have a conversation to see whether we are a right match for your needs?
+Now let’s have a conversation to see whether we are a right match for your needs?

 Get That Grant is a six module self-paced training program if you are looking for a comprehensive grants training program that you can follow in their own time.
 It leads you through the full process of grant writing including what gets funded and where to look, unpacking the application process, how to find out what the funder is looking for and putting the application together so it gets noticed for the right reasons, The program is supported by templates and checklists that can be used for crafting all the grants you apply for in the future.